ittekiou/EgQE/docs/articles/SAW-AR-0_Gravitational-Lensing-Revisited.md

 ### Abstract

 Gravitational lensing is usually described as the bending of light by spacetime curvature.
 This note offers an interpretive re-reading: what is operationally accessed is not “bent light” but a lag-structured arrival pattern reconstructed at observation.
 Taking the standard weak-field deflection angle in Schwarzschild geometry as given, we connect the angular separation of images to differences in arrival time along distinct update routes in the observer’s causal graph.
 In this view, lensing is a projection effect produced when lagged arrivals are synchronously organized into a stable trace at the observation event.
 No modification of general relativity is proposed; its empirical success is preserved, while its explanatory role is repositioned as a powerful closure scheme for encoding lag.
 The interpretation is compatible with no-signaling, since it reshapes arrival structure without enabling superluminal control.
+See Figure 1 for a schematic causal view of lag-projection.

 ---